-Established in 1958 as “Pietro lots” Antiquarium, the Civic Museum of Ischia di Castro was redesigned in 2005 and is set in accordance with a provision of educational materials that follows a chronological path, from prehistory to the Renaissance.
+Established in 1958 as “Pietro lotti” Antiquarium, the Civic Museum of Ischia di Castro was redesigned in 2005 and is set in accordance with a provision of educational materials that follows a chronological path, from prehistory to the Renaissance.

 Among the most interesting findings we can include the Flint implements and decorative art from the Paleolithic cave specimens of Settecannelle.